hipay/hipay-docs/platform-hipay-marketplace/upload_kyc_doc/upload_kyc_doc.md

 account.

-Sent KYC documents are automatically processed in real time if the pictures provided are usable.
+Sent KYC documents are automatically processed in real time if the documents provided are usable.
 Otherwise, a manual check is done within 72 hours (working days).

 If a document is uploaded and sent by mistake, please wait until it is refused to re-submit the right document.